0xcite/fingerping/README.md

 Technique
 =========

-fingerping  mainly relies on the difference in treatment of slightly invalid and / or ambiguous PNG images by different coders / decoders.
-Various cunningly crafted images will be refused by a number of libraries but accepted by the rest.
+fingerping mainly relies on the difference in treatment of slightly invalid and / or ambiguous PNG images by various coders / decoders.
+That is, some cunningly crafted images will be refused by a number of libraries but accepted by the rest.

 With enough images sent to a web application doubling as an oracle, it is most of the time possible to identify the underlying image library and also the application framework.